pnemani1993/cryptalgo/golang/README.md

 # Golang implementation #

+## Functional Programming paradigm ##

+1. First-class functions
+: When functions are treated as data type variables and can be used like any other variables.
+These first-class functions can be passed to functions as parameters, or stored in data structures.

+2. Functional programs try to avoid constructions that produce different outputs on every execution.
+They make use of recursion

+3. Immutability
+: In functional programming, we cannot modify a variable after it is created, because we want to maintain the state of the program throughout the runtime of the program.

+4. Pure functions
+: They have two major properties: They produce the same output if the given input is the same and they have no side effects.

+5. Higher order functions
+: A function that accepts other functions as parameters or returns functions as outputs is called a high order function.
+This process applies a function to its parameters at each iteration while returning a new function that accepts the next parameter.

 ## Closure and Recursion in programming ##

 These two form the basis for functional programming in Go.